justinlubin/cobbler/README.md

 To run the backend tests, run `make test` from the `backend` subdirectory.

 To run the frontend tests, run `make test` from the `frontend` subdirectory.

+## Generating the Qualtrics survey txt file

+To generate a txt file that can be uploaded to Qualtrics, see the `survey` subdirectory.

 ## Acknowledgments